nicodex/amiga-font-luett/README.md

 Have a look at the [src/luett8.fcom](src/luett8.fcom) to see the glyphs in ASCII art.

-TODO: cleanup and publish the Makefile, add screens grabs for the impatient, more details on the design decisions,
+TODO: screens grabs for the impatient, more details on the design decisions,
 ...